Search for heavy long-lived charged particles with large ionization energy loss in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background prediction methods and dedicated signal and validation regions

 The ionization method is based on two uncorrelated ionization variables \fpix\ and \gstrip, which pertain to independent detectors.
 Figure~\ref{fig:GiVsFi} shows the \fpix\ vs \gstrip\ distribution for the SM background simulation (left) and the simulation of 1800\GeV mass \PSg R-hadron pair production (right) for candidates passing the event selection criteria described in Section~\ref{sec:presel}.
 The signal peaks in the high-\fpix\ and high-\gstrip\ corner, while for the background the distribution in \fpix\ is flat, and \gstrip\ follows a falling exponential-like shape.

 Additional criteria on variables describing the ionization are applied to improve the discrimination of signal and background.
 The signal region (SR) of the ionization approach is defined by $\fpix >0.9$, $\gstrip > 0.25$, and $\pt > 200\GeV$.
 The cut on the transverse momentum strongly reduces the SM contribution while keeping the signal efficiency high.
 This \pt threshold is optimized with respect to the expected cross section upper limits.
+The optimization uses the full mass ranges of both the \PSg \rhadrons\ and \stau samples.

 A fit is performed on the entire \gstrip\ distribution ($0 \le \gstrip \le 1$) in two regions simultaneously: the FAIL region defined by $0.3< \fpix <0.9$ and the PASS region defined by $\fpix >0.9$.